Orozco v Attorney General: Facts

-In interpreting the Constitution Act, Chief Justice Benjamin opined that '[t]he plain language of the Constitution must be given a liberal and purposive interpretation.'
-Furthermore, noting the Act's provenance from Universal Declaration of Human Rights via the European Convention on Human Rights, and following AG v Joseph, Boyce v R, and R v Lewis, the Chief Justice held that the Act's interpretation may or ought to be informed by the jurisprudence of international bodies.
-(Note: AG v Jeffery Joseph et al cited as CCJ Appeal No. CV2 of 2005.
-R v Lewis cited as (2007) 70 WIR 75.)
-The parts of the Act which were pertinent to the claim, ie sections 3, 6, 11, 12, 14, and 16, were therefore examined in accordance with the afoementioned principles.
-(Note: The initial claim invoked only sections 3, 6, and 14, but the remaining sections were subsequently invoked.)
+In interpreting the constitutional Act, Chief Justice Benjamin stated (in their opinion) that "the plain language of the Constitution must be given a liberal and purposive interpretation".
+Furthermore, noting its provenance from Universal Declaration of Human Rights via the European Convention on Human Rights, and following AG v Joseph, Boyce v R, and R v Lewis, the Chief Justice held that constitutional interpretation may or ought to be informed by the jurisprudence of international bodies.
+The parts of the Constitution which were pertinent to the claim, namely sections 3, 6, 11, 12, 14, and 16, were therefore examined in accordance with the aforementioned principles.